 Simply put, there are pathogenic (bad) bacteria that are capable of causing infections or illnesses.

-There are also nonpathogenic (good, “friendly”) bacteria that live on or within the host and, under normal conditions, do not cause any health problems to the host.
+There are also non-pathogenic (good, “friendly”) bacteria that live on or within the host.
+Under normal conditions, these bacteria do not cause any health problems to the host.

 In fact, many such bacteria are beneficial to the host.

-But the problem is, when antibiotics are used to treat an illness or infection, the growth of both pathogenic and nonpathogenic bacteria are inhibited or both are killed outright.
+But the problem is, when an antibiotic is used to treat an illness or infection, it can inhibit the growth of both pathogenic and nonpathogenic bacteria.
+Or, the drug may even kill both types of bacteria outright.

-So… if your dog has been given a course of antibiotics, consider supplementing his diet with probiotics, which help replenish the “friendly” bacteria in his body.
+A simple solution is if your dog has been given a course of antibiotics, consider supplementing his diet with probiotics.
+Probiotics can help replenish the “friendly” bacteria in his body.

 Start the probiotics on the last antibiotic tablet.

 Here is a good probiotic supplement: VetriScience Laboratories Mega Probiotic for Dogs and Cats

 Antibiotics may not work sometimes because of a number of reasons: